Skip to content

 Summary

 The most polished and best-funded payment orchestrator available.
-The visual drag-and-drop builder is a genuine differentiator that makes payment routing accessible to non-engineering teams.
-Over $94M in funding and enterprise clients validate the product.
+The visual drag-and-drop builder is a real differentiator that makes payment routing accessible to non-engineering teams.
+The $170M raised (Series C May 2026) and enterprise clients validate the product.
 The Dabble case study gives Primer a real iGaming reference, though the client base still skews eCommerce.
 Financials show heavy losses and the Trustpilot score is poor.
 For operators who value no-code routing configuration and institutional backing, Primer is the premium choice.
 For iGaming-specific orchestration at lower cost, Finera and Corefy serve better.

 Strongest Point